 |Excludes SLTEC employees due to the divestment of the asset in November 2022

 The forests that we protect have become an important wildlife habitat across the region.
 With the help of our partners in sustainability, we create an ecologically diverse landscape thriving with biodiversity.

 Through sustained and cohesive initiatives to integrate our values, vision and culture, our employees identify strongly with our commitment to “do better” by driving positive change for people and planet.

 In November 2021, ACEN established a board-level Sustainability Committee and an executive-level ESG Committee to regularly review our sustainability strategy, culture and values, while maintaining oversight of performance.
 An executive level Risk and Health & Safety Committee provides oversight of operational safety and sustainability risks.

 We empower our women and allow them to thrive towards true inclusion, recognizing their amazing contributions in the renewable energy space.

-Paving the way to integrate sustainability in the way we work and influence our decision-making on strategy, capital allocation, operations, governance, and culture is our Environmental and Social (E&S) Policy, with the aim to deliver long-term value for all our stakeholders.
+Paving the way to integrate sustainability in the way we work and influence our decision-making on strategy, capital allocation, operations, governance, and culture is our ESG Policy, with the aim to deliver long-term value for all our stakeholders.